 - Education - reviews education policies, programs, and position papers.

-- Immigration & Employment - considers issues about immigration, settlement, employment equity, training, and immigrant seniors.
+- Immigration and Employment - considers issues about immigration, settlement, employment equity, training, and immigrant seniors.

 - Cultural and Linguistic Diversity - considers heritage language and culture retention issues.